-As your Colorado Springs Obgyn, it is my job to help educate and clarify questions my patients may have.
+As a Gynecologist in Colorado Springs, it is my job to help educate and clarify questions my patients may have.
 Gynecology is the branch of medicine dealing with a woman’s reproductive system.
 In the gynecology division of my practice, we are treating patients’ fertility, menstrual cycles, problematic periods, breast issues, and more.

 When Should A Woman First See A Gynecologist?

-So when should you go see your Colorado Springs ObGyn for the first time?
+So when should you go see a Gynecologist for the first time?
 The answer has changed in the last decade.
 The recommendation used to be that a woman needs first to see a gynecologist by her 18th birthday, or when she becomes sexually active, whichever comes first.

 Now, the new studies seem to indicate some time in the early to mid-20s, or sexual activity, whichever occurs first, is when a woman needs to come in for her gynecologic exam.